xXTacticalWaffleXx/minfetch/README.md

 <p align="center"> <img src="https://www.gnu.org/graphics/gplv3-with-text-84x42.png" alt="GPLv3 logo"></center>

-MinFetch is meant to be an easily customisable and clean fetch as is the UNIX™ "fuck bloat" "if you have more then 2 packages you dont deserve computers" way it doesnt have a config file you edit the code yourself (dw its dead easy and you can legit shoot me an email if you need help lmao).
-It also has multiple different switches to control its output out of the box
+MinFetch is meant to be an easily customisable and clean fetch.
+As is the UNIX™ "fuck bloat" "if you have more then 2 packages you dont deserve computers" way it doesnt have a config file you edit the code yourself (dw its dead easy and you can legit shoot me an email if you need help lmao).
+It also has multiple different switches to control its output out of the box.

 ## Installation